gabrielolafs/read-for-me/README.md

-# Goofy Goobers Application
+# Read For Me Application

-This repo was configured by Zen for development first.

 Deployment instructions and necessary infrastructure will be resolved at a later date.